spdk/spdk/doc/nvmf.md

 SPDK uses the [DPDK Environment Abstraction Layer](http://dpdk.org/doc/guides/prog_guide/env_abstraction_layer.html) to gain access to hardware resources such as huge memory pages and CPU core(s).
 DPDK EAL provides functions to assign threads to specific cores.
-To ensure the SPDK NVMe-oF target has the best performance, configure the RNICs, NVMe devices, and the core assigned to the NVMe-oF subsystem to all be located on the same NUMA node.
-The following parameters are used to control which CPU cores SPDK executes on:
+To ensure the SPDK NVMe-oF target has the best performance, configure the RNICs and NVMe devices to be located on the same NUMA node.
+The following parameters in the configuration file are used to configure SPDK NVMe-oF target:

 **ReactorMask:** A hexadecimal bit mask of the CPU cores that SPDK is allowed to execute work items on.
 The ReactorMask is located in the [Global] section of the configuration file.
 For example,